-Actor Sarah Jessica Parker appeared on TV’s Square Pegs before moving on to films, starring in Ed Wood (1994), The First Wives Club (1996) and later, The Family Stone (2005) and Did You Hear About the Morgans?
+Actor Sarah Jessica Parker appeared on TV’s Square Pegs before moving on to films, starring in Ed Wood (1994), The First Wives Club (1996) and, later, The Family Stone (2005) and Did You Hear About the Morgans?
 (2009).
 She achieved major success playing Carrie Bradshaw in the comedy series Sex and the City, starting in the late 1990s, which revolutionized depictions of female sexuality.
-She has starred in other films and worked as a producer on the Sex and the City movies.
-Most recently, she starred on the TV series Divorce.
+Along with working as a producer on the Sex and the City movies, Parker starred on the HBO series Divorce from 2016 to 2019.

 Early Life and Career

 Actor and producer Sarah Jessica Parker was born on March 25, 1965, in Nelsonville, Ohio.
 The fourth of eight children, Parker grew up in relative poverty.
 After her parents divorced, she was raised by her mother, a school teacher, and her often out-of-work stepfather.
 She helped support the family at a young age, bringing home paychecks from early dancing and singing gigs.